 This short and sweet conversation can help you no matter what larger option (i.e. full-length telephone session or crash course) I recommend or you end up choosing.
 If you go on to book a telephone session, we’ll already have some groundwork done.
 If you go on to select a crash course, I can give you some ‘bonus’ personalization in advance.
 If you decide not to move ahead, you should at least have a new tip or two to try.
 So regardless, it’ll be time well-spent.

 Click here to book a 30-minute discovery phone chat or book via the main telephone sessions page.
 Please keep in mind: while these phone chats can be very helpful, they are not a substitute for a full-length telephone session.
-They work best for discovery meet-and-greets and for specific Q&A’s following a crash course / audio coaching program.
+They work best for discovery meet-and-greets and for specific Q&A’s following the completion of a crash course.

 While you’re here, take some friendly advice: Receiving professional relationship help has changed.
 No longer do you just flip through the yellow pages (anyone remember those?) and choose the first counselor that you see.
 No longer must you cater to a counselor’s agenda or limitations, settle for a local practitioner just because they’re within driving distance, or choose ongoing psychotherapy sessions or couch counselling because that’s all that’s out there.
 Nowadays, you have options.
 Know them.
 Think about them.
 And then choose the one that’s right for you, whether that’s me or someone else.